 You can learn more about Charitable Gift Annuities for your church by giving our office a call at (830) 609-6986 and setting up an appointment with one of our advisors!

 * Charitable Gift Annuities offered by the National Christian Foundation may be re-insured through a fixed insurance annuity product utilizing Charitable Solutions, LLC to obtain competitive quotes through commercial fixed annuity carriers.
 This re-insurance may be placed directly with the insurance companies or through national annuity brokers.
 While these annuities provide a lifetime annuity payment, only donors who do not need access to the principal balance being gifted should consider a Charitable Gift Annuity (CGA) since it is irrevocable.
 The lifetime annuity payment is only guaranteed based on the claims paying ability of the underlying fixed annuity company.
 When a CGA is executed the rate and income amount are permanently established for life.
 Donors should be advised that under the terms of a CGA contract this amount may not be changed or renegotiated.
 All payments are the responsibility of the charitable organization and/or insurance company and care should be taken to ensure the contractual obligation with the Donor is met.
 Regulation and government oversight of CGA’s varies from state to state.
 You should consult with legal and tax professionals before entering into a CGA.
-CIS Wealth and Cetera Advisor Networks LLC are separate and unrelated entities of the National Christian Foundation.
+Christian Investment Advisors, Inc. DBA CIS Wealth Management Group is a separate and unrelated entity of the National Christian Foundation.